laravel-ja/ja-docs-11.x/original-en/queries.md

 Sometimes you may want to update an existing record in the database or create it if no matching record exists.
 In this scenario, the `updateOrInsert` method may be used.
 The `updateOrInsert` method accepts two arguments: an array of conditions by which to find the record, and an array of column and value pairs indicating the columns to be updated.

 The `updateOrInsert` method will attempt to locate a matching database record using the first argument's column and value pairs.
 If the record exists, it will be updated with the values in the second argument.
-If the record can not be found, a new record will be inserted with the merged attributes of both arguments:
+If the record cannot be found, a new record will be inserted with the merged attributes of both arguments:

     DB::table('users')
         ->updateOrInsert(